bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image034.png){width="5.0in" height="2.5359787839020123in"}

-It\'s also important to note that a React component won\'t render until it\'s used as a JSX element just like a JavaScript function declaration and won\'t run until it\'s called or invoked.
+It&apos;s also important to note that a React component won&apos;t render until it&apos;s used as a JSX element just like a JavaScript function declaration and won&apos;t run until it&apos;s called or invoked.

 Now you know what JSX is.

-Let\'s explore the steps involved to create a React components which will contain some JSX code inside a heading 1 HTML element to display some text on a webpage.
+Let&apos;s explore the steps involved to create a React components which will contain some JSX code inside a heading 1 HTML element to display some text on a webpage.